gorodnitskiy/yet-another-lightning-hydra-template/README.md

   of the backing dataclass / attr class using OmegaConf.to_object
 - `all`: convert everything to primitive containers

+It is managed by adding an additional `_convert_` parameter to config.

 Moreover, it offers a [partial instantiation](https://hydra.cc/docs/advanced/instantiate_objects/overview/#partial-instantiation), which can be very useful, for example for function instantiation or recursively object instantiation.
+It is managed by adding an additional `_partial_` bool parameter to config.

 ```yaml
 output_activation: